island-is/island.is/libs/api/domains/license-service/README.md

 # API Domains License Service

+A layer that provides a single point of entry for all of a users licenses.

 ## Licenses

-A license has the following parts: ...
+The license service returns a generic license that consists of the following parts.

-Licenses that are currently accepted are Driving, Firearm, ADR and Machine license.
+- License type: A license type comes from an exhaustive list of types.
+  - e.g. DriversLicense, FirearmLicense, MachineLicense etc...
+- Provider: What issuer provides the license.
+  - e.g National police commisioner
+- Fetch: A status object containing all relevant info about the fetch itself.
+- Payload: The actual payload, i.e. the license itself.
+Might be empty if the user doesn't have a license!

+**Currently accepted licenses include**:

-### Driving license
+- Driving License

-Uses RLS API via xroad to get drivers licenses by national id.

-Uses [SmartSolution API](https://smartsolutions.gitbook.io/smart-solutions-drivers-license/) to generate pkpass for digital drivers licenses.

-### ADR and Machine Licenses

-Uses Vinnueftirlitið API via XRoad to fetch both an Adr License and a Machine License.
-Uses the national id of the currently logged in user to retreive the correct licenses.

-### Firearm License
+- Firearm License

-Uses RLS API via xroad to get a firearm license by national id
+- Machine License
+- ADR License

+## Usage

+The Api and Xroad services need to be running

+- Api
+  `Yarn start api`
+- XRoad
+  `./scripts/run-xroad-proxy.sh`

-#### Digital
+### Digital Licenses

+The license service offers a service to create a digital license for each applicable license.
+To do this, it creates a _Pk pass_

+The license service currently uses the [SmartSolution API](https://smartsolutions.gitbook.io/smart-solutions-drivers-license/) to generate a pk pass for all applicable licenses, which is the used to provide a digitized license.

-To be able to generate a digital drivers license, all of the following has to be true
+To be able to generate a digital license, some conditions need to be met for each license.

+- **Drivers License**

   - User has a result when RLS API is called
   - The result has a non-null `mynd` in the result
   - The date of the image is 1997-08-15 or newer

+- **Firearm License**

+  - The license mustn't be expired

+- **Adr License**

+  - The license mustn't be expired